johnpapa/shopping-for-codespaces/README.md

    }
    ```

-1. You commit the file changes.
+1. Commit the file changes.
-1. You push the changes and publish the branch.
+1. Push the changes and publish the branch.

 ### Transition to CodeSpaces to run and debug